 B) Specific terms and conditions for the use of the EURES portal services

 1. In accepting these conditions, individuals agree to use the site solely to announce their availability as jobseekers to employers and recruitment professionals such as EURES Staff.

 2. In accepting these conditions, employers agree to use the site solely to make contact with jobseekers for the purpose of offering a job or assignment with the employer's own undertaking, or with an undertaking which the employer is representing.
 Any offer of employment shall be consistent with the wishes expressed by the jobseeker in his/her profile.

 Employers may not demand a fee or any other form of payment from jobseekers for access to information on vacancies.

-3. The European Commission reserves the right to delete without prior warning any information inserted that can be regarded as unlawful, unethical or in any other way unsuitable.
+3. The Authority reserves the right to delete without prior warning any information inserted that can be regarded as unlawful, unethical or in any other way unsuitable.
 Likewise, any user using the site in a way judged to be inconsistent with the service's purpose may have their account closed and all data deleted.
-The European Commission accepts no liability for loss or damage resulting from such an action.
+The Authority accepts no liability for loss or damage resulting from such an action.